Posted by September 14, 2016.on

 The heart of succession planning is the evaluation of employees’ performance and potential.
 In doing this, you must ask these two questions:

 - How is the employee being perceived?
 When evaluating and assessing employees, it’s important to know how they interact with others.
 Do they demonstrate leadership skills and confidence in the workplace?
 To gain this valuable information, it’s important to look at employees through the eyes of the coworkers and leaders with whom they interact on a day-to-day basis.
-That’s where surveys like the CheckPoint 360°™ can help.
-Three-sixty feedback tools evaluate a person’s leadership performance and potential with direct feedback from peers, supervisors, direct reports, and even customers or vendors.
+That’s where the PXT Select™ assessment can help.
+It offers an all inclusive approach which utilizes powerful assessment data to help organizations of all sizes effectively select, onboard, coach and develop their team members and leaders.

 - What are the employee’s unique characteristics?
 When looking at an employee’s performance and potential, you need to take into account what job positions and responsibilities will best fit them.
 To determine this, you need to know your employees’ behaviors, motivations, interests, and values.
 What makes them tick?
 Are they capable of working under more pressure?
 Will they be engaged by a role at a different level?
 How quickly can they assimilate into a new position.
 To gather this data objectively, you can use a total-person assessment.
-For example, the ProfileXT® measures over 20 characteristics, including behavioral tendencies, thinking and reasoning skills, aptitude, and interests.
+For example, the PXT Select™ measures over 20 characteristics, including behavioral tendencies, thinking and reasoning skills, aptitude, and interests.
 The assessment results indicate how strongly an employee matches different job positions, and identifies areas he or she needs to develop to become successful.
+View all of the reports available with the PXT Select™.